jgrisafe/shopify-orders-exporter/README.md

 # shopify-orders-export

-Script to export orders from Shopify will all available API data...more to come!
+Script to export orders from Shopify with all available API data.

 Run npm install to begin, you'll also need a shopify_config.js file in this format: